ARSFI/HFSimulator/New alternate hardware platforms/readme.md

 The cost was less than $8 for 5 boards plus shipping from: https://jlcpcb.com/

-We have a version of code that runs on the board, with modification for the new TFT display).
+We have a version of code that runs on the board, with modification for the new TFT display.

 ​Design documents for the ​"encoder proto board​", including schematics, and gerber files are available on this site​.
 S​ource code for the updated TFT display is also available.